Lagonda 2.6-Litre

-The Lagonda 2.6-Litre was an automobile produced in England by Lagonda from 1948 to 1953.
-It was the first model from that company following its purchase by David Brown in 1947, and was named for the new straight-6 engine which debuted with the car.
-The Lagonda straight-6 engine was designed by W. O. Bentley and would propel Lagonda's new parent company, Aston Martin, to fame.
+The Lagonda 2.6-Litre was a luxury automobile produced in England by Lagonda from 1948 to 1953.
+It was the first model from that company following its purchase by David Brown in 1947, and was named for the new Lagonda straight-6 engine engine which debuted with the car.
+Designed by W. O. Bentley, it would propel Lagonda's new parent company, Aston Martin, to fame.

 The 2.6-Litre (105 bhp) was a larger car than the Aston Martin models which were being produced under David Brown's ownership and was available as a 4-door saloon and, from 1949, as 2-door drophead coupé, both with 4 seats.
 The drophead was bodied by Tickford, at the time not part of Aston Martin.
 A Mark II version appeared in 1952, in saloon form only, with engine power increased to 125 bhp.

-The car sold reasonably well, in spite of being an expensive car and being launched so soon after the war, with 510 examples made when production ended in 1953.
+The car sold reasonably well, in spite of being both expensive and launched so soon after the war, with 510 examples made when production ended in 1953.

-The car had a separate chassis and all independent suspension using coil springs at the front and torsion bars at the rear.
+The 2.6-Litre was body-on-frame, and had fully independent suspension using coil springs at the front and torsion bars at the rear.
 At introduction it was believed to be the only all-independently sprung British car.
 The Lockheed brakes had 12 in drums at the front and 11 in at the rear with the latter being mounted inboard.
 Rack and pinion steering was used.

 A drophead version tested by The Motor magazine in 1949 had a top speed of 90.2 mph and could accelerate from 0-60 mph in 17.6 seconds.
 A fuel consumption of 17 mpgimp was recorded.
 The test car cost £3,420 including taxes.